 The parameter list of the previous subsection is sufficient to give a complete description of cosmological models that agree with observational data.
 However, it is not a unique parameterization, and one could instead use parameters derived from that basic set.
 Parameters that can be obtained from the set given above include the age of the Universe, the present horizon distance, the present neutrino background temperature, the epoch of matter-radiation equality, the epochs of recombination and decoupling, the epoch of transition to an accelerating Universe, the baryon-to-photon ratio, and the baryon-to-dark-matter density ratio.
 In addition, the physical densities of the matter components, $\Omega_i h^2$, are often more useful than the density parameters.
-The density perturbation amplitude can be specified in many different ways other than the large-scale primordial amplitude, for instance, in terms of its effect on the CMB, or by specifying a short-scale quantity, a common choice being the present linear-theory mass dispersion on a radius of $8 h^{-1}$ Mpc, known as σ_8 .
+The density perturbation amplitude can be specified in many different ways other than the large-scale primordial amplitude, for instance, in terms of its effect on the CMB, or by specifying a short-scale quantity, a common choice being the present linear-theory mass dispersion in a radius of $8 h^{-1}$ Mpc, known as σ_8 .

 $^{^{1}}$ All quoted uncertainties in this article are $1\sigma/68\%$ confidence and all upper limits are 95% confidence.
 Cosmological parameters sometimes have significantly non-Gaussian uncertainties.
-Throughout we have rounded central values, and especially uncertainties, from original sources, in cases where they appear to be given to excessive precision.
+Values from original sources have been rounded according to the conventions of this volume.